 Federal Highway Administration Funds.
 Bi-State Regional Commission staff have developed two manuals to outline the project selection and programming process for STP and TAP funds.
 Surface Transportation Program funds have typically been used to fund road improvements but allow for transit and trails improvements.
 Transportation Alternatives Funds have typically been used on bicycle trails but allow for sidewalk improvements, safe routes to schools pedestrian improvements, and other related projects.
 The manuals detail program eligibility, application information, selection process, and evaluation criteria.

-2016 Surface Transportation Block Grant Program Evaluation Manual - DRAFT
+2016 Surface Transportation Block Grant Program Evaluation Manual - Adopted 2016

-2016 Transportation Alternatives Set-Aside Program Evaluation Manual - DRAFT
+2016 Transportation Alternatives Set-Aside Program Evaluation Manual - Adopted November 2016

 As federal funds, approved projects are required to be amended into an annual element of the current TIP and follow the federal project development process in cooperation with the respective Illinois or Iowa Department of Transportation to move a project from programmed to implementation.

 Federal Transit Administration Funds.
 FTA transit funds in the metropolitan area are apportioned to the Quad Cities (Davenport, IA-IL) Urbanized Area by formula.
 The national apportionments by FTA appear in the Federal Register annually.
 It is an annual lump sum for the Iowa-Illinois metropolitan area for certain FTA funding sources.
 The following funds, 5307 – Urbanized Area Formula Funds, 5310 – Enhanced Mobility of Seniors and Individuals with Disabilities, and 5339- Bus and Bus Facilities, are suballocated by a local mutually agreed on formula and facilitated by Bi-State Regional Commission.